hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 Prerequisites:
 * Complete one of the Intro to Terraform workshops
-* Have a Terraform Cloud account
+* Have an HCP Terraform account
-* Organization in Terraform Cloud with trial features enabled
+* Organization in HCP Terraform with trial features enabled
 * A github.com account

 ```